thedunston/goMeeb/README.md

 ### Recommendations

 Use tools that can export the full path of any process, driver, or DLL.
 Even when listing network sockets, obtain the full path of the process that has the socket open.
-It will provide much more valuable information and allows quickly detecting anomalies.
+It will provide much more valuable information and allows quickly detecting anomalies (e.g. a process running named "svchost.exe" may look normal, but if it is running from `C:\ProgramData\svchost.exe` instead of `c:\windows\system32\svchost` is not normal)

 Try to include the hostname in the output because `mel` will list the entire CSV row and having the hostname in the output saves having to perform searches to see where the process exists.